 In certain situations, a student may find it necessary to reduce their course load due to personal, financial or academic reasons.
-Students contemplating such a reduction in hours must notify the Office of Financial Aid to determine what implications such action will have on their financial aid.
+Students contemplating such a reduction in hours must notify the Financial Aid Office to determine what implications such action will have on their financial aid.

 Some financial aid programs require specific minimum hours of enrollment to be eligible for and to continue receiving those funds.
-Students who fail to notify the Office of Financial Aid prior to dropping a course(s) may incur an unexpected financial obligation to the University.
+Students who fail to notify the Financial Aid Office prior to dropping a course(s) may incur an unexpected financial obligation to the University.

-If a professor withdraws a student from a class due to nonattendance, there may be financial aid implications.
-To check, contact the Office of Financial Aid.
+If a professor withdraws a student from a class due to non-attendance, there may be financial aid implications.
+To check, contact the Financial Aid Office.